 Cusco, Peru, is the gateway to the infamous Machi Picchu and is rich in Inca history.

-Hong Kong is famous for its commercial landscape and is a global centre of trade but it also has a thriving cultural scene.
+Hong Kong is famous for its commercial landscape and is a global center of trade but it also has a thriving cultural scene.

 Wikimedia / Marcelorriffo